-If your newsletter is for members only, think about what value your members are going to want out of joining your organization and try to infuse your newsletter with the type of content that will keep them around.
+If your newsletter is for members only, think about what value your members are going to want.
+Try to infuse your newsletter with the type of content that will keep them around.

 Are you creating a newsletter for everyone, including potential members?
-Make sure you are focused on not only providing valuable content, but including things that will entice non-members to want to join your association.
+Make sure you are focused on not only providing valuable content, but including things that will entice people to join.

 Keep it Short and Sweet

 No one enjoys reading run-on sentences, and big blocks of text can deter people from even beginning to read.
-If everything in your newsletter is included in one email make sure your content is concise, to the point, and broken up by paragraphs and headers to make it easy to read.
+If everything in your newsletter is included in one email make sure your content is:

-If you have a lot of stuff that you want to include in your virtual newsletters, consider writing “teasers” in the email with links to a complete PDF or subpage on your website for the rest of the information.
+If you have a lot of content, consider writing “teasers” with links to a complete PDF or subpage on your website for the rest of the information.

 Report on Industry News